walterbender/Syllabi/biomimicry.md

 ----------------------------------------
 </a>

-In Week 1, students will be presented an overiew of biodesign and they will engage in a class discussion of how to derive design input from nature.
+In Week 1, students will be presented an overview of biodesign and they will engage in a class discussion of how to derive design input from nature.
 They will be presented with the design challenge for the course is to develop a bionics solution for a hand tool.
 Students will